viralkansarav/weather-app/README.md

 Create a pull request to merge your changes into the main project.

-License
+License:
-This project is licensed under the MIT License - Veeral Kansara
+This project is licensed under the MIT License - Veeral Kansara.